mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal-robot.rst

 * `Jackal Unmanned Ground Vehicle <https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/>`_ product page
 * `Jackal User Manual  <https://docs.clearpathrobotics.com/docs/robots/outdoor_robots/jackal/user_manual_jackal/>`_

-The following pages describe how the |lp_amr| can be used with a Clearpath Robotics Jackal robot.
+The following pages describe how the Autonomous Mobile Robot can be used with a Clearpath Robotics Jackal robot.

 * :doc:`clearpath-jackal/jackal-intel-robotics-sdk` - This page depicts
-  how to install and configure the |lp_amr| on the Jackal robot.
+  how to install and configure the Autonomous Mobile Robot on the Jackal robot.

 * :doc:`clearpath-jackal/jackal-keyboard-teleop` - This page describes
   how to run a simple test with manual control of the Jackal motors.

 * :doc:`clearpath-jackal/jackal-wandering` - This page demonstrates
-  how the Jackal robot can make use of the algorithms and applications provided by the |lp_amr|.
+  how the Jackal robot can make use of the algorithms and applications provided by the Autonomous Mobile Robot.
 This is done by executing the Wandering Application.

 * :doc:`../navigation/follow_me/Tutorials/followme-on-clearpathjackal` - This
-  tutorial provides instructions for running the ADBSCAN-based Follow-me algorithm using an input stream from an |realsense| camera on a Jackal robot.
+  tutorial provides instructions for running the ADBSCAN-based Follow-me algorithm using an input stream from an Intel® RealSense™ camera on a Jackal robot.

 * :doc:`../navigation/follow_me/Tutorials/followme-with-gesture-on-clearpathjackal` - This
   tutorial demonstrates the Follow-me algorithm along with a gesture